Real Men Wear Pink: Redford as Gatsby

 Proceed with caution.
 If you really are a Gatsby, a romantic dreamer who cares only about what your one true love thinks of you, get that well-fitted pink suit and go after your Daisy Buchanan.
 Just don’t piss off any mechanics along the way…

-- Single-breasted 2-button suit coat with wide notch lapels, welted breast pocket, wide straight flapped hip pockets, padded shoulders, 3-button cuffs, ventless back, and light blue silk lining
+- Single-breasted 2-button suit jacket with wide notch lapels, welted breast pocket, wide straight flapped hip pockets, padded shoulders, 3-button cuffs, ventless back, and slate-blue silk lining

-- Double-breasted vest with wide peak lapels, 6 white button front, straight-cut bottom, 4 welted pockets, and light blue silk lining with adjustable rear strap
+- Double-breasted vest with wide peak lapels, 6 white button front, straight-cut bottom, 4 welted pockets, and slate-blue silk lining with adjustable rear strap

-- Double forward-pleated trousers with belt loops, open side pockets, button-flapped rear left pocket, jetted rear right pocket, and cuffed bottoms
+- Double forward-pleated trousers with belt loops, side pockets, button-flapped rear left pocket, jetted rear right pocket, and turn-ups/cuffs

-- White shirt with wide attached club collar, white buttons down front placket, and single cuffs
+- White cotton shirt with wide attached club collar, front placket, and single cuffs

 - Light blue silk necktie with a yellowish floral crest pattern throughout, tied in a Windsor knot

-- White plain-toe leather oxford shoes with dark brown rubber soles
+- White napped leather cap-toe oxford bucks with brick-red rubber soles

 - Cream ribbed dress socks